Barriers exist at every stage of the employment journey for disabled people.

 Implementing an efficient, fuss free, trust-based workplace adjustments process is the keystone that supports and drives improvements in other parts of the organisation such as recruitment, accessibility, capability, procurement and policies, all underpinned by executive and senior leadership support.

-I have 15 years experience of helping employers remove barriers in the workplace.
+I have over 15 years experience of helping employers remove barriers in the workplace.

 My work ranges from strategic to detailed and hands-on.
 For example: